Powder Metallurgy Market Size and Share

 Powder Metallurgy Market Analysis by Mordor Intelligence

-The powder metallurgy market is valued at USD 26.34 billion in 2025 and is forecast to reach USD 32.96 billion by 2030, advancing at a 4.5% CAGR.
+The Powder Metallurgy Market size is estimated at USD 26.34 billion in 2025, and is expected to reach USD 32.96 billion by 2030, at a CAGR of 4.5% during the forecast period (2025-2030).
 Expansion is supported by electrification of mobility, demand for complex lightweight parts, and steady penetration into medical, aerospace, and defense supply chains.
-Asia-Pacific commands the largest regional position and continues to attract new capacity as governments strengthen local materials ecosystems.
-Meanwhile, North American and European producers are pivoting toward high-value, low-volume applications to offset slower growth in conventional automotive volumes.
-Competitive intensity is rising as additive processes erode the dominance of press-and-sinter, and as specialty alloy suppliers target e-powertrain, aerospace, and orthopedic customers with powders engineered for higher efficiency and sustainability.
+The Asia-Pacific region commands the largest regional position and continues to attract new capacity as governments strengthen their local materials ecosystems.
+Meanwhile, North American and European producers are shifting their focus toward high-value, low-volume applications to offset slower growth in conventional automotive volumes.
+Competitive intensity is rising as additive processes erode the dominance of the press-and-sinter method, and as specialty alloy suppliers target e-powertrain, aerospace, and orthopedic customers with powders engineered for higher efficiency and sustainability.

 Key Report Takeaways